Submit an Article Guidelines updatedJanuary 2020

 - Case reports: Descriptive case studies from the occupational therapist’s clinical practice

-Manuscripts should be prepared following the Publication Manual of the American Psychological Association, sixth edition (2010), and spelling should reflect Dorland’s Illustrated Medical Dictionary.Manuscripts must be double-spaced, with 1-inch margins.
+Manuscripts should be prepared following the Publication Manual of the American Psychological Association, 7th edition (2020), and spelling should reflect Dorland’s Illustrated Medical Dictionary.Manuscripts must be double-spaced, with 1-inch margins.